kletobias/kletobias.github.io/_posts/2022-04-01-pandas_csv_mysql.md

 accent_color: '#08877d'
 ---

-# Using pandas to import CSV data into MySQL
+# Using Pandas To Import CSV Data Into MySQL

 Using pandas, one can import any data type, that pandas can read and create a DataFrame object from.
 The full list of possible input file types can be found here: [IO tools (text, CSV, HDF5, …) — pandas documentation](https://pandas.pydata.org/docs/user_guide/io.html#io-tools-text-csv-hdf5).
 In the following, only **CSV** data will be mentioned, but everything applies to all the file types mentioned in the link above, once a `pandas.DataFrame` object has been created.

-## What problem does the solution solve?
+## What Problem Does The Solution Solve?

 There is no functionality built into **MySQL**, that lets one import **CSV** data directly into a database, in the form of a table. pandas can be used to import CSV files from within Python, into a table of a database.